From Entertainment to Outrage: On the Rise of Rush Limbaugh and Conservative Talk Radio

 In the late 1980s and early 1990s, no media executive plotted to reach disillusioned conservatives.
 Most had no inkling that this potential audience existed.
 Even Rush Limbaugh was flying blind in this regard—he launched his show with no political goals.
 Rather, he argued that people “turn on the radio for three things: entertainment, entertainment, entertainment.”
 Yet caller after caller celebrated him for his views, so he adapted his show to satisfy his fans and fulfill a newfound sense of duty to them.

-“As millions have tuned in,” he explained, “there is now incumbent upon me a responsibility to be honest, credible, believable, and to not do things that are perceived to be outrageous, or off the wall just for the purpose of being
+“As millions have tuned in,” he explained, “there is now incumbent upon me a responsibility to be honest, credible, believable, and to not do things that are perceived to be outrageous, or off the wall just for the purpose of being noticed or making a splash.”
+This meant sacrificing some of the irreverence that characterized his program in its early years and instead providing more traditional political commentary.
+While this change repelled some liberal fans, it engendered even more loyalty from conservatives.
+They had finally found their champion.

 This was a crucial aspect of Limbaugh’s appeal: he connected with alienated conservatives because he was one of them.
 In the words of the Washington Post’s Henry Allen, Limbaugh was “a lonely small-town guy who was just as smart and funny as the people who sneered at lonely small-town guys.”
 His massive success, and the trappings of it—he discussed on the air cigars and rounds of golf and other luxuries he bought with his riches—thrilled his conservative audience.